MGDSoft/FixturesGeneratorBundle/README.md

 Each row insert has a doctrine reference with "class Prefix"-"$key"

-If you want to add multiple values for a array u must use "|" symbol
+If you want to add multiple values for an array you must use "|" symbol

 ```php
 <?php